-- 5.4.2 Non-Member Surcharge (NMS) reports and monies are due to the office of the Chancellor of the Exchequer Deputy for the NMS no later than 14 calendar days after the event. - 5.4.3 Any exchequer with two late or missed Quarterly reports will be subject to a review of books and the possibility of suspension.
+- 5.4.2 Non-Member Registration (NMR) reports are due to the office of the Chancellor of the Exchequer Deputy for the NMR no later than 10 calendar days after the event.
+The NMR money must be sent as soon as possible after the report. - 5.4.3 Any exchequer with two late or missed Quarterly reports will be subject to a review of books and the possibility of suspension.
 Any branch failing to submit the fourth quarter report or doomsday by the deadline will be suspended.
-Any branch failing to submit a Non-Member Registration report within 30 calendar days after the event may be subject to suspension.
-Branches with a pattern of missing/late reports shall be remanded to the Kingdom Seneschal for action.
-5.4.4 Event Reports should be submitted for every event held by a local branch.

-These should be completed with copies of the event receipts attached and sent with the corresponding Quarterly Reports.
-Kingdom Level events have more specific report requirements in addition to the Quarterly reporting and are defined in Atlantian Financial Policy.
+Any group failing to submit a Non-Member Registration report within 30 calendar days after the event may be subject to suspension.
+Groups with a pattern of missing/late reports shall be remanded to the Kingdom Seneschal for action. - 5.4.4 Event Reports should be submitted for every event held by a local group.
+These should be completed with copies of the event receipts attached and sent with the corresponding quarterly reports.
+Reports for Kingdom level events will be sent to the Kingdome Exchequer, and also must be sent to the Kingdom Event Bid Committee.